Exchange graphs and Ext quivers

 \section{Construction of A2-type exchange graph via the Farey graph}

-In this section, we consider a quiver $Q$ of type $A_2$ and, by abuse of notation, write $\Gamma_N A_2$ for $\qq{N}$.
+In this section, we consider a quiver $Q$ of type $A_2$ and, by abuse of notation, we write $\Gamma_N A_2$ for $\qq{N}$ and allow any $N\geq 2$.
 We will demonstrate a roughly dual relationship between the quotient graph $\EGp(\qq{3})/[1]$ and the Farey graph $\FG$, in its natural embedding in the hyperbolic disc.
 This graph has vertices the rational points on the boundary of the disc

 with an edge from $p/q$ to $r/s$ if and only if $|ps-rq|=1$.
 By convention here $\infty=1/0$.
 These edges, as hyperbolic geodesics, give a triangulation of the disc.